What Information Do I Need to Submit a Paper?

-- Does any presenter listed in this proposal require ADA assistance?
+- Does any author listed in this proposal require ADA assistance in order to present?

-Review all aspects of your proposal for accuracy, using the header boxes on the screen to navigate back to a previous step to make edits.
+Review and proofread all aspects of your proposal for accuracy, using the header boxes on the screen to navigate back to a previous step to make edits.

 Step 8: General Submission Agreement